01 of 12

 Continue to 3 of 12 below.

 - Washi tape: Japanese decorative masking tape that comes in a variety of gorgeous colors.
-I used solid colors here, but you can get some patterned tape if you prefer.
+Use solid colors or some patterned tape if you prefer.

-- Flower punches in assorted sizes: I used three sizes: a punch that makes 1 1/2" flowers, one that makes 1" flowers, and one that makes 1/2" flowers.
+- Flower punches in assorted sizes: Use a variety of sizes: a punch that makes 1 1/2-inch flowers, one that makes 1-inch flowers, and one that makes 1/2-inch flowers.
 Try to choose shapes that go well together and look good when stacked on top of each other.

 - Glue dots: In medium or small or SuperTape, which is an excellent adhesive that's super strong and can be cut into different sizes.